nopnop2002/esp-idf-ssd1306/MeterDemo/README.md

 - Analog input gpio for ESP32 is GPIO36.
 12Bits width.
 - Analog input gpio for ESP32S2 is GPIO01.
 13Bits width.
 - Analog input gpio for ESP32S3 is GPIO01.
 12Bits width.
+- Analog input gpio for ESP32C2 is GPIO00.
+12Bits width.
 - Analog input gpio for ESP32C3 is GPIO00.
+12Bits width.
+- Analog input gpio for ESP32C6 is GPIO00.
 12Bits width.

 Schematic I used:
 ```